-Funds are distributed to all 23 eligible entities based on a formula adopted by the State Office and a committee of representatives from eligible entities.
+Funds are distributed to all twenty-three (23) eligible entities based on a formula adopted by the State Office and a committee of representatives from eligible entities.
 Eligible entities must submit a Community Action Plan annually.
 Programs or services administered by each entity must be used to support activities and services designed to assist low-income families and individuals to become self-sufficient.
-Each eligible entity will conduct a community needs assessment in their service delivery area.
-Programs administered by the local agencies should be guided by the results of the needs assessment.
+Each eligible entity will conduct a Community Needs Assessment in their service delivery area to determine the needs of the community.
+Programs administered by the local agencies should be guided by the results of the Needs Assessment.
 Outcomes are measured using ROMA National Performance Indicators and are in accordance with the Office of Community Services Center of Excellence Organizational Standards.